AydinRe/BenSense/README.md

 # BenSense
-BenSense is a #1 Minecraft 1.12.2 Anarchy Client?
+BenSense is a Best Minecraft 1.12.2 Anarchy Client!